 Instances of enactments incorporate the Hindu marriage act,1955, Hindu progression Act, Hindu minority and guardianship act, Hindu selection and upkeep act, and so on

-Additionally, the greater part of the Hindu laws has now been classified as referenced before all else.
+Additionally, the greater part of the Sources of Hindu law has now been classified as referenced before all else.

 The teaching of gaze decisis began in India from the British principle.
 All cases are presently recorded and new cases are chosen dependent on existing case laws.

 After the foundation of British standards, the chain of command of Courts was set up.
 The regulation of point of reference-dependent on the standard of dealing with like cases the same was set up.
 Today, the judgment of SC is restricting on all courts across India and the judgment of HC is restricting on all courts in that state, aside from where they have been changed or modified by the Supreme Court whose choices are restricting on all the Courts aside from itself.